Dr. Tojan Rahhal

 Award-winning Scientist, Engineer, Speaker, and Diversity Educator

 Dr. Tojan Rahhal was born and raised in North Carolina.
 She earned a Biomedical Engineering degree with a focus on tissue engineering and biotechnology from NC State University.
 Then went on to pursue a PhD in Pharmaco-engineering at the University of North Carolina at Chapel Hill (UNC-Ch), working in the lab of Dr. Joseph M. DeSimone.
 Her research focused on nanotechnology and translational medicine.
-She developed micro- and nanoparticle therapeutics for pulmonary delivery using the PRINT® fabrication technique.
 Outside of her research efforts, Dr. Rahhal demonstrated commitment to service and leadership in the academic community, constantly promoting awareness of issues regarding equality in science.
-Dr. Rahhal will be completing her Master of Law in Dispute Resolution this year where she will be qualified to serve as an arbitrator, mediator, and work on conflict resolution with clients as well.
+Dr. Rahhal also completed her Master of Law in Dispute Resolution recently where she will be qualified to serve as an arbitrator, mediator, and work on conflict resolution with clients as well.

-Dr. Rahhal will start with Engineering World Health as their CEO/President on August 1st.
-Previously she served as the Assistant Dean of Inclusive Excellence and Strategic Initiatives and as Adjunct Assistant Professor in Biomedical, Biological, and Chemical Engineering in the College of Engineering at the University of Missouri – Columbia.
-She was recently recognized with the 2020 MU Study Abroad Teaching Excellence award for her unique curriculum combining diversity and inclusion in engineering.
-She has also been selected as a National Association of Multicultural Engineering Program Advocates (NAMEPA) Women of Color History Maker in Diversity for her leadership in efforts to “catalyze change to help [engineering] students from underrepresented populations overcome historic barriers”.
+As the Assistant Dean for Inclusive Excellence and Strategic Initiatives at the University of Missouri’s College of Engineering, Tojan actively worked to create a culture of inclusive excellence, with efforts focused on recruitment and retention of faculty and students traditionally underrepresented in engineering.
+She was awarded the 2020 MU Study Abroad Teaching Excellence award for her unique curriculum combining diversity and inclusion in engineering.
+She was also recognized as a Women of Color History Maker in Diversity for her leadership in efforts to "catalyze change to help [engineering] students from underrepresented populations overcome historic barriers".
 Furthermore, Dr. Rahhal was chosen for the Shirley Chisholm Outspoken Advocate Award, the Outstanding Staff award by the College and again by the Engineering Student Council this past year.